fieldtrip/website/workshop/kenya2026.md

 The eyes open versus eyes closed contrast showed the expected alpha increase for both subjects, and especially clear in the live data when subject 2 closed their eyes.

-The auditory task had the expected overall AEP and somewhat of a discernable ERP difference wave for both subjects.
+The auditory task had the expected overall AEP and somewhat of a discernible ERP difference wave for both subjects.

 The visual task showed the expected VEP for subject 1, but not a clear ERP difference wave.
 The visual task for subject 2 did not show the expected VEP, but a later (300 ms) ERP component, and no clear ERP difference wave.

-The ERP difference waves not being clear was actually expected, guven the short duration of the experiments and the small number of trials (especially following rejection of trials with eye artifacts).
-CLeaning the data with ICA would probably have been the better strategy, but did not fit within the limited time of the workshop.
+The ERP difference waves not being clear was actually expected, given the short duration of the experiments and the small number of trials (especially following rejection of trials with eye artifacts).
+Cleaning the data with ICA would probably have been the better strategy, but did not fit within the limited time of the workshop.